|Caterina Sforza, by Lorenzo di Credi|

 Among the alchemical entries are "to convert pewter into silver of the finest quality and of standard alloy," a method "for giving to bars of brass a fine golden color" and another for "for multiplying silver."
 Also, there are ways described to "make iron hard," "to dissolve pearls" and "to dissolve all metals."
 In the medicinal category, we find "for infirm lungs, an ointment is to be made of the blood of a hen, a duck, a pig, a goose, mixed with fresh butter and white wax."
 This was to be applied to the chest with a fox's skin.

 In the end she was captured, raped and imprisoned on the orders of Pope Alexander VI, who justified her incarceration, in the Vatican's Sant'Angelo Castle, by claiming she tried to poison him.
 She survived the ordeal, but after release entered the convent of the Murate nuns in Florence, and died, in 1509, at the age of forty-seven.
 She was buried at the convent, in the same city where her future great-great-grandson, Don Antonio, along with Antonio Neri, would perform their own alchemical experiments and help usher in the age of modern science.

-Another possibility was Simonetta Vespucci for the model of Venus.
+Another possibility for the model of Venus was Simonetta Vespucci.

 This post first appeared here on 27 January 2014.